kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 ### BUSINESS-CASE-OF-FINTECH-DOMAINS-

-## Early Beginnigns of J.P Morgan Chase Corporation
+## Early Beginnings of J.P Morgan Chase Corporation

 J.P Morgan & Chase Corporation is built on 1,200 predecessor institutions that have come together over the years to form today's company.
 Many of these predecessor institutions consisted of well-known heritage firms such as, The Chase Manhattan Bank, Bank One, The First National Bank of Chicago, National Bank of Detroit, The Bear Stearns Companies Inc.; even the business acquired in the Washington Mutual transaction, etc. Each of these firms, in its time, were innovative financial institutions that contributed to the growth of the U.S. and global economies.
 That being so, J.P.
 Morgan continues to uphold these standards by now offering the JPM Coin, a digital dollar backed by a private version of Ethereum Blockchain on Onyx.